centrahq/eslint-config-centra/README.md

     ```

     This will pull the current `master` each time `eslint-config-centra` is installed.
-    You can also install a specific Git tag, e.g. `github:centrahq/eslint-config-centra#v0.2.1`.

     > Note: in order to install private GitHub packages, the user needs to have access
     > to this repository.
 When installing the app on Heroku, a following script may be required: